Irvine Personal Injury Lawyers | Accident Lawsuits

 - The action or inaction of the pedestrian that could have mitigated the injury's severity.

 As a motorist, you owe a duty to the people you share the road with you, as well as to those nearby.
 When reasonable care is not used, a pedestrian can get run down.
 In that case, the defendant is considered negligent.

 Similarly, these same facts could also form the basis of a criminal complaint about vehicular manslaughter.
-Contrasting a crime with a civil case, a federal or county prosecutor prosecutes the crime on behalf of the State (akin to the State being the victim.)
+Contrasting a crime with a civil case, a federal or county prosecutor prosecutes the corruption on behalf of the State (akin to the State being the victim.)

 Civil negligence is proven in a civil court, and no jail time is dispensed to the loser.
 So there is no criminal sentencing hearing or pleas entered.
-Instead, ordinary negligence rules are used to find fault and to help obtain a compensatory award of money.
+Instead, ordinary negligence rules are used to find fault and help obtain a compensatory award of money.